operand/agency/docs/README.md

 you will receive an `error` message in response.

-Broadcasts which specify a non-existent action are silently ignored, so that broadcasts do not result in numerous error messages.
+Broadcasts which specify a non-existent action are silently ignored, so that broadcasts do not result in many error messages.

 # Using AMQPSpace